top of page

 Stewardship

 • The Urban Forest Lab was established by Tropos in 2021 as a space for generating new and innovative approaches to conservation in urban areas.
-As an interdisciplinary initiative, the work builds on previous work in Lesia's practice to bridge art and science and foster new approaches to creative engagement, ecology, and social practice that enhance the urban forest.
+As an interdisciplinary initiative, the work builds on issues of landscape practice to bridge art and science.
+As a creative think-tank, the Urban Forest Lab fosters new approaches to creative engagement, ecology, and social practice that enhance the urban forest.

-Building Conservation Networks is a creative urban design and public art project conceived by Lesia in 2018 that identifies historic, monumental trees as key anchors in the ecological and cultural life of the city.
-This large-scale art and urban design project presents a strategy for restoration through new models of conservation that can enhance the urban forest.
-These landmark, matriarchal trees contain hidden information in their roots that can give us information about times past and nurture new saplings to foster stronger and more resilient urban forests.
-Through mapping the location of these pre-settlement trees across the city, The Urban Forest Lab is laying the groundwork to create a more ecologically resilient city that can withstand coming changes in the climate.
+Building Conservation Networks is a creative urban design and public art project conceived by Lesia Mokrycke in 2018 that identifies historic, monumental trees as key anchors in the ecological and cultural life of the city.
+This large-scale art and urban design project presents a strategy for restoration that re-imagines conservation as a series of networks to enhance the urban forest.
+These landmark, Monument trees contain hidden information in their roots that give us clues about times past and can nurture new saplings to foster stronger and more resilient urban forests.
+Through mapping the location of these pre-settlement trees across the city, The Urban Forest Lab is laying the groundwork to create ecological infrastructure that can withstand coming changes in the climate.

 • Author and Artist - Lesia Mokrycke